Rev. Frederick D. Haynes III introduces, Beto O’Rourke delivers.

 December 15 is Bill of Rights Day, marking the day in 1791 when the Bill of Rights was declared ratified; but though this event generally gets a presidential proclamation, there is no law or executive action that requires flags to fly on that date, for that occasion.
-I predict there will be no proclamation from the White House in 2020.

 Eleven flag-flying dates in December.
 Does any other month have as many flag flying opportunities?